ChristosT/dummy-guide/doc/source/filteringData.rst

 The  ``Masking`` :index:`\ <Masking>`\  properties control which points from the input dataset get glyphed.
-The  ``Glyph Mode`` :index:`\ <Glyph Mode>`\  controls how points are selected to be glyphs (Figure :numref:`fig:GlyphModesComparison`).
+The  ``Glyph Mode`` :index:`\ <Glyph Mode>`\  controls how points are selected to be glyphs (:numref:`fig:GlyphModesComparison`).
 The available options are as follows:

 * ``All Points`` :index:`\ <All Points>`\ : This selects all points in the input dataset for glyphing.
   Use this mode with caution and only when the input dataset has relatively few